Family Violence — Also Known As Domestic Violence

 Quite the contrary.
 If left untreated the performer of family violence tends to settle into a cycle of violent behaviour that becomes more frequent and increasingly more violent, even fatal, over time.

 If you are the target of family violence don’t make the mistake of thinking the performer will stop.
-He or she cannot stop until they un-learn the behaviour and learn other ways to cope.
+They cannot stop until they un-learn the behaviour and learn other ways to cope.
 All you can do to help is leave.
-If you leave the performer might get the help he or she needs.
-If you don’t leave the cycle will continue.
+If you leave the performer might get the help they need.
+If you don’t leave the cycle will continue until you do leave or, perhaps, the performer kills you or you kill yourself to escape the pain of being a target of abuse.